What are the hospital hours?

 Do you board pets?

 A: Yes!
-We are can board our clients of many sizes.
+We are can board our established patients of many sizes; however we can not accommodate giant breed dogs.
 Our boarding pets are supervised and cared for by our members who are highly trained in those areas.

 What are your kennels like?